Ennejma Ezzahra: History and present use as a centre for musical history

 Since 1991, it houses the Centre des Musiques Arabes et Méditerranéennes (Centre for Arabic and Mediterranean Music), a museum and institution for the promotion of the country's musical heritage.
 Furthermore, it acts as a regular concert venue, and has a collection of historical musical instruments, books, recordings and other objects relating to the music of Tunisia.
-Many recordings of the centre's historical phonographic archives can be accessed and listened to on their phonoteque website.
+Many recordings of the centre's historical phonographic archives can be accessed and listened to on their Ennejma Ezzahra website.

 During World War II, the building was occupied and looted by the German military, and further damage was done, when allied troops were billeted there later in the war.

 Some years after the death of his son Leo Alfred Frédéric d'Erlanger (1898–1978), Leo's widow, Baroness Edwina d'Erlanger (née Prue; died 1994), sold it to the Tunisian government, and it is now preserved as a museum, with many of its original furnishings, including paintings by the Baron, and a treasure-chest reputedly once owned by Suleiman the Magnificent.